Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1877

-The Revd William Alexander Elder is appointed rector of St Augustine's.
-The clock in the tower becomes derelict and the church is found to be in a bad state of repair both inside and out.
+The Revd William Alexander Elder (b.1823) is appointed rector of St Augustine's.
+Prior to becoming rector he had worked as a missionary for about 14 years, first in Newfoundland and then in Natal.
+At this date the old clock in the tower is declared to be derelict and the church fabric is found to be genearally in a bad state of repair both inside and out.

 1878